The Debate (The West Wing): Production

-The episode was shot live twice and formatted as if it were a real presidential debate, with Forrest Sawyer, a real-life American journalist and broadcaster, acting as himself to moderate the debate.
-Lawrence O'Donnell, an executive producer of the show, commented that the episode was "my wish-fulfillment debate".
-The episode was partially scripted and partially improvised, with two performances for the West and East Coasts of the United States.
+The episode was partially scripted and partially improvised, and was shot live twice and formatted as if it were a real presidential debate, with Forrest Sawyer acting as himself as moderator.
 Jimmy Smits told Empire that the episode was shot as if it were a play, with both Smits and Alda being given a "crash course" in debating that allowed them to improvise.

 Alan Alda commented that his connection to the character allowed him to improvise, and said that he really "wanted to defeat Jimmy—I mean Jimmy as the character".
 When told of Alda's comment, Jimmy Smits replied "No, he wants to win".

+Lawrence O'Donnell, an executive producer of the show, commented that the episode was "my wish-fulfillment debate".
 Despite the risky nature of a live performance, O'Donnell commented that he was not worried, telling the Associated Press that it would be just as fun to watch if things went wrong, akin to a "train wreck".